Jean de Vivonne: Introduction to Spain

 In early 1572 he was sent to Spain for the purpose of congratulating the Spanish king Philip II on the birth of his son Fernando.
 He arrived in the country on 23 February 1572.
 Philip received him four days later and he made a good impression on the monarch.
 He was presented to Philip by the current French ambassador to Spain, the baron de Fourquevaux and it was agreed that Saint-Gouard would succeed him in the difficult post.
 Saint-Gouard was provided with several specific instructions beyond the maintenance of peace and defence of French royal policy.
-He was to investigate Spanish preparations for war and angrily protest against the build up of forces by the duque de Alba (duke of Alba) on the French border in Vlaaderen.
+He was to investigate Spanish preparations for war and angrily protest against the build up of forces by the duke of Alba on the French border in Vlaaderen.

 Fourquevaux had advised the crown to select a 'man of experience' as his replacement, as after the death of the queen of Spain, Catherine's daughter, in 1568 the ambassador had been forced to operate alone in the defence of France.
 The crown thus turned to Saint-Gouard as a man of the appropriate temperament and military spirit to fill the charge.
 His credentials were issued by the court on 19 January.
 Fourquevaux expressed his great pleasure at the choice.